-For those teachers on the leadership scale it will be the responsibility of the co-head teachers, in consultation with HR, to determine the relevant leadership pay scales to be used/revised and what will be taken into account in setting or amending pay ranges.
+For those teachers on the leadership scale it will be the responsibility of the relevant head of service, in consultation with HR, to determine the relevant leadership pay scales to be used/revised and what will be taken into account in setting or amending pay ranges.

-The co-head teachers should determine the pay range for those on the leadership scale when they propose to make new appointments or where there is a significant change in the responsibilities of serving post holders.
+The relevant head of service should determine the pay range for those on the leadership scale when they propose to make new appointments or where there is a significant change in the responsibilities of serving post holders.
 They may determine the pay range as of 1 September or at any time of the year to reflect any changes in the circumstances or job description that lead to a change in the basis for calculating their pay.